AgrawalAman02/ExpenseTracker-Track-your-daily-expenses/README.md

   - This is a very basic project on django
   - where one can register / login / logout /add expenses etc
-  -  we've made this project in a hurry for our Value Added Training Submission
+  -  We've made this project for our Value Added Training Submission
   -  Maybe in futute we'll improve it further with more features

 ### These are the advancements i'll make in future